 The department has gained extensive experience in disputes involving the operations of dredgers, tankers, bulk carriers, container ships, reefer ships and reefer containers as well as disputes involving explosions on board tankers.
 In view of the diverse nature and size of casualties, personnel in this department are not only geared and prepared to give advice on the legal issues as they unfold 24 hours a day, but are also always prepared to offer crisis management at times and in scenarios when the persons with a financial interest in the casualty are hundreds of miles away from Malta and need to feel that all aspects of the casualty are being dealt with in the best possible manner.
 Fenech & Fenech enjoys the privilege of having immediate access to the services of a number of experts in sometimes remote parts of the world including surveyors, fire experts, marine engineers, naval architects, and other persons in highly specialised disciplines associated with shipping, who can be contacted at a moment’s notice to attend the scene of a casualty.

 In addition, the department regularly acts for clients requiring pre-contractual or contractual advice on shipping related matters and is regularly consulted by government on such matters.
-The department is currently acting for the Malta Privatisation Unit in the privatisation process of the Malta Shipyards.

 The department is regularly consulted by the Government on the update of shipping laws in Malta and has contributed to the amendment of numerous shipping laws over the past fifteen years.